With their soft and long hair, Silkie guinea pigs are one of the most elegant and stunning breeds of guinea pig.

 If you can’t remove a knot or tangle in your cavy’s hair, use a pair of round-edged scissors to cut it out.

 When your pet has no tangles left in their long coat, use a soft brush to smooth out their hair.

 This grooming method can also be used for other long haired breeds, including the Coronet and Peruvian guinea pig.

 Bear in mind that not all Silkies like being brushed – some can get very fidgety or agitated during grooming.

 However, with time, your pet should start to become accustomed to the daily grooming routine.

 Silkies or other long haired breeds like the Peruvian guinea pig benefit from regular haircuts.

-This helps make their coats more manageable.
+This helps make a silkie’s coat more manageable.

+Aside from tending to their beautiful long straight hair.
 You should also trim the hair around your pet’s rump to prevent it from getting soiled from urine or feces.

 Use Round Edged Scissors